0x10Ayoub/0x10ayoub/README.md

 -->

-I'm Ayoub khourbach,I'm software engineer student at 1337FIL , game developer in my previous life 😄. looking for a remote job .
+I'm Ayoub khourbach,I'm software engineer student at 1337FIL , game developer in my previous life 😄. looking for a remote job as Front end engineer

 ---